National Cancer Institute

 - Hematological and chemical blood parameters show nonspecific changes that may correlate with disease extent.

 - Abnormalities of peripheral blood counts may include neutrophilic leukocytosis, lymphopenia, eosinophilia, and monocytosis.

 - Acute-phase reactants such as the erythrocyte sedimentation rate and C-reactive protein, if abnormal at diagnosis, may be useful in follow-up evaluation.

-The recommended functional imaging procedure for initial staging is now PET.
-In PET scanning, uptake of the radioactive glucose analog, 18-fluoro-2-deoxyglucose (FDG) correlates with proliferative activity in tumors undergoing anaerobic glycolysis.
+The recommended functional imaging procedure for initial staging is now PET, using the radioactive glucose analog, FDG.
+FDG-PET identifies areas of tumor with increased metabolic activity, specifically anaerobic glycolysis.
 PET-CT, which integrates functional and anatomic tumor characteristics, is often used for staging and monitoring of pediatric patients with Hodgkin lymphoma.
 Residual or persistent FDG avidity has been correlated with prognosis and the need for additional therapy in posttreatment evaluation.

 General concepts to consider in regard to defining lymphomatous involvement by FDG-PET include the following:

-- A suspected anatomic lesion which is PET-negative should not be considered involved unless proven by biopsy.
+- A suspected anatomic lesion that is PET-negative should not be considered involved unless proven by biopsy.

 FDG-PET has limitations in the pediatric setting.
 Tracer avidity may be seen in a variety of nonmalignant conditions including thymic rebound commonly observed after completion of lymphoma therapy.
 FDG-avidity in normal tissues, for example, brown fat of cervical musculature, may confound interpretation of the presence of nodal involvement by lymphoma.